shivamyadavrgipt/Social_media_management/README.md

 Welcome to the Social Media Management Account Frontend!
 This is a React application styled with Tailwind CSS for managing multiple social media accounts.
 The application is designed to simplify social media management by providing an intuitive interface.

 🌐 Live Demo
-Check out the live deployment here: Your Deployed Link
+Check out the live deployment here: https://heroic-blini-c25c81.netlify.app/ ✨ Features

-✨ Features
 📱 Responsive UI - Optimized for both desktop and mobile devices using Tailwind CSS.
 🚀 Fast and Lightweight - Built with React and Tailwind for a minimal and optimized experience.
 🔄 Social Media Integration (Planned) - Manage multiple social media platforms from one interface.

 🛠️ Tech Stack
 Frontend Framework: React (with hooks and functional components)
 Styling: Tailwind CSS
 Deployment: Netlify/Vercel or similar

 📁 Project Structure
 bash
 Copy code